-- Your proven success in previous subjects - Your realistic wish to qualify for a specific career or degree course - Your need to make the best use of the years before you can apply for a career - Your need to improve personal or social skills in preparation for job applications - Your uncertainty about what your future may bring but your awareness that higher qualifications should mean a better choice of careers - Your confidence in the advice of your teachers or parents that you have the ability to improve with further studies - The fact that something like illness may have disrupted your studies in the past so that you need more time to prove yourself.
+- Your proven success in previous subjects. - Your realistic wish to qualify for a specific career or degree course. - Your need to make the best use of years before you apply for a career. - Your need to improve personal or social skills in preparation for job applications. - Your confidence in the advice of your teachers or parents that you have the ability to improve with further studies. - The fact that something like illness may have disrupted your studies in the past so that you need more time to prove yourself.